xdrip/xdrip_docs/docs/install/datasource.md

 ## Sensor selection

+Unused and obsolete sensors have been removed from this documentation.

 ### The following sensors are supported directly by xDrip+:

 - G4 (with bridge) or G4 Platinum receiver